zerounintezaragler/whisper_python/README_EN.md

 ## Support Me

 If you feel this program is useful, you can support me [Github Zeroun Intezar Agler] (https://github.com/zerounintezaragler) on the link is available social media and my sponsors.
-I do not mindIf you only follow / donate a little money
+I don't mind if you only follow / donate a little money

 Thank You

-Zerounintezaragler-27-07-2025

-## Tags
+Zerounintezaragler-27-07-2025## Tags

 - Whisper_Python Python